Sangihe Islands Regency

 The Sangihe Islands Regency (Kabupaten Kepulauan Sangihe) is a regency of North Sulawesi Province, Indonesia.
 It comprises a group of islands situated to the North of Sulawesi.
-It covers a land area of 736.98 km2, and had a population of 126,100 at the 2010 Census and 139,262 at the 2020 Census.
-The principal island is also named Sangihe, on which lies the main town of Tahuna.
-Minor island groups within the Regency include the Marore group considerably to the north of Sangihe Island, the Tatoareng group to the south, and the Nusa Tabukan group off the northeast coast of Sangihe Island.
-It borders the Philippines in the north, making it one of Indonesia's border regions.
+It covers a land area of 736.98 km2, and had a population of 126,100 at the 2010 census and 139,262 at the 2020 census; the official estimate as at mid 2024 was 142,000 (comprising 72,420 males and 69,580 females).
+The principal island is also named Sangihe or Sangir, on which lies the main town of Tahuna.
+Minor island groups within the Regency include the Marore group which lies considerably to the north of Sangihe Island, the Tatoareng group to the south, and the Nusa Tabukan group off the northeast coast of Sangihe Island.
+It borders the Municipality of Sarangani of the Philippines in the north, making it one of Indonesia's border regions.

 History

 Prior to rapid decentralization after the fall of Suharto, all of the archipelago to the north of the Minahasa Peninsula was administered as a single regency named Sangihe Islands and Talaud Regency.
-In 2002, it was split into two regencies, one for the Sangihe Islands and the other for the Talaud Islands, based on Law Number 8 of 2002.
-In 2007, several islands from the Sangihe Islands Regency were split off to create another new regency – the Sitaro Islands Regency – giving the Sangihe Islands its current status based on Law Number 15 of 2007.
+On 10 April 2002, it was split into two regencies, one for the Sangihe Islands and the other for the Talaud Islands, based on Law Number 8 of 2002.
+On 2 January 2007, several islands from the southern part of Sangihe Islands Regency were split off to create another new regency – the Sitaro Islands Regency – giving the Sangihe Islands its current status based on Law Number 15 of 2007.

 It is believed that inhabitants of the Sangihe Islands migrated from the Philippines archipelago, especially from Mindanao.
 The culture of the native people in the islands has been influenced by Hinduism, Buddhism, and later, when the region was under Spanish hegemony, Christianity such as Kingdom of Manganitu under Bataha Santiago.
 Several native kingdoms existed such as Kendar Kingdom and Tabukan Kingdom, which later in the 18th and 19th centuries were described as partly influenced by Islam.